S. Thomas' College, Mount Lavinia: Sports

 The most prominent sports are those classified as the "Royal-Thomian".
 These sports take precedence because of the importance given to the clash between S. Thomas' oldest rival, the Royal College, Colombo.

 A cricket match between these colleges takes place in the first term of Lent every year.
 As the rains begin in Michaelmas Term, the rugby season has kicked off and the main encounter is the Royal-Thomian Rugby match.
 As the year ends with the term of Yuletide, the highlights are the Royal Thomian Regatta and the Boat Race for the oarsmen of the two Colleges and simultaneously the two leg Water Polo matches for the R.L.
 Hayman trophy.

 Royal-Thomian Cricket Match

-The Royal-Thomian, is the annual cricket match between the Royal College, Colombo and S Thomas' College, Mt Lavinia is the second longest uninterrupted cricket match series in the world and, first and oldest in Sri Lanka, even older than the Ashes, having been played for more than 140 years continuously.
-The original match was played between the Colombo Academy and S. Thomas' College, Mutwal in 1879, with schoolmasters participating as well as schoolboys.
+The Royal-Thomian is the annual cricket match between Royal College, Colombo, and S. Thomas' College, Mt Lavinia.
+It is the second longest uninterrupted cricket match series in the world and the first and oldest in Sri Lanka, even older than the Ashes cricket series, having been played for more than 140 years continuously.
+The original match was played between the Colombo Academy and S. Thomas' College, Mutwal, in 1879, with schoolmasters participating as well as schoolboys.
 From 1880 onwards, only schoolboys were allowed to play in the match.
 The match is played for the D.S.
 Senanayake Memorial Shield, which was first presented in 1928.
 From 1979 matches were played for 3 days except in 1985 which was a 2-day match.
 A limited overs match (50 overs) was introduced in 1975 and is played for the Mustangs Trophy.